-- Reducing the possibility our objectives are jeopardised by unforeseen events by constraining threats to an acceptable level; - Increasing confidence in achieving our desired outcomes - Recognising and taking informed decisions to manage and exploit opportunities that may offer an improved way of achieving objectives; - Providing reasonable assurance to the FSS Board that we are managing risks as part of our internal controls.
+- Reducing the possibility our objectives are jeopardised by unforeseen events by constraining threats to an acceptable level; - Increasing confidence in achieving our desired outcomes; - Recognising and taking informed decisions to manage and exploit opportunities that may offer an improved way of achieving objectives; - Providing reasonable assurance to the FSS Board that we are managing risks as part of our internal controls.

-Within FSS we shall operate three tiers of risk register in order to manage our risks accordingly:
+Within FSS we shall operate three tiers of risk register with discretion at a fourth (project) level in order to manage our risks accordingly:

 - Level 1 the strategic risk register which outlines strategic risks to the organisation.
 This will be jointly owned by the Senior Management Team (Executive) and the Board (non-executive).
-The Senior Management team will be responsible for managing risks identified on the Strategic Risk Register on behalf of the organisation. - Level 2 Senior Management Team Risk Register covers the tactical and operational risks faced at a Senior Management Team level that will impact the delivery of the Corporate Plan. - Level 3 Directorate risk registers covering the tactical and operational risks faced at a Branch and Project level.
-The management of these risk registers is delegated to the relevant FSS Directors.
+The Senior Management team will be responsible for managing risks identified on the Strategic Risk Register on behalf of the organisation. - Level 2 Senior Management Team Risk Register covers the tactical and operational risks faced at a Senior Management Team level that will impact the delivery of the Corporate Plan. - Level 3 Risk registers covering the tactical and operational risks faced in delivering the FSS key programmes of work and the Essential Core Activities both of which seek to deliver the strategic outcomes and corporate plan objectives of FSS.